System Operations Committee

 Steering Group Strategy supports SOC in the assessment of infrastructure, regulatory or technological developments and their impact in the operation, making proposals that fits with the SOC target of security, resilience and efficiency in the power system operation.
 The main tasks of the group are:

-Develop operational strategies for SOC that consider system and market developments for the next 10 years.
+Develop operational strategies for SOC that consider system and market developments.

 Ensure that all relevant topics to SOC are identified, evaluated and accordingly taken into account.